Introduction

 Configure Cisco Secure Email

+In Cisco CES, a custom header (X-CSE-Quarantine: true) can be added to any message that must be redirected to the quarantine of Microsoft.
 These messages can be flagged by any content filter or engine in CES.
-In this example, we configure it for Suspect Spam messages.
+In this example, it is configured for Suspect Spam messages.

 - Open the Cisco Secure Email Management Console.

-- Go to Mail Policies → Incoming Mail Policies.
+- Navigate to Mail Policies > Incoming Mail Policies.

-- Edit the policies you wish to modify (for example, select the Default Policy).
+- Edit the policies you wish to modify (for example, choose the Default Policy).

-- Click on the Spam settings for the selected policy.
+- Click on the Spam settings for the chosen policy.

 - Under Suspect Spam, change the action from Quarantine to Deliver.

-- Click on Advanced and add a custom header:
+- Click Advanced and add a custom header:

 - Header name: X-CSE-Quarantine